Our trial is a week away

-Approved by the British Columbia government in 2014, Coastal GasLink (CGL) is a 670-kilometre pipeline that connects underground gas resources in B.C.’s northeast to the LNG Canada liquefaction and export facility in Kitimat.
-It will be used to transport natural gas, which is mainly composed of methane (a powerful greenhouse gas that officially represents at least 13 per cent of Canada’s overall carbon pollution).
+Approved by the British Columbia government in 2014, Coastal GasLink (CGL) is a 670-kilometre pipeline that connects underground gas resources in B.C.’s northeast to the LNG Canada liquefaction and export facility in Kitimat on the province’s west coast.
+It is used to transport natural gas, which is mainly composed of methane (a powerful greenhouse gas that officially represents at least 13 per cent of Canada’s overall carbon pollution).

 The pipeline crosses several Indigenous territories, including Wet’suwet’en lands in the northwest.
 To gain support for the project, the province and TC Energy, the Calgary-based pipeline builder, secured agreements with 20 elected First Nations along the route, including five of six elected Wet’suwet’en bands.
 But neither the government nor the company received free, prior and informed consent from the Wet’suwet’en Hereditary Chiefs, who oppose the project.
 An injunction issued by the B.C.
 Supreme Court in 2019 against Wet’suwet’en land defenders and their supporters set the stage for years of conflict and led to the arrests of more than 80 individuals, including Chiefs, Elders and Matriarchs.

 Against a backdrop of conflict, delays and cost overruns, TC Energy divested part of its ownership of the contentious pipeline.
 Initially estimated to cost $6.2 billion, the project’s final price tag ballooned to $14.5 billion.
 In 2020, the company sold 65 per cent of Coastal GasLink to KKR, an American global investment company with headquarters in New York City, and the Alberta Investment Management Corporation.
-Two years later, TC Energy inked an agreement with 16 of 20 First Nations along the route, for the option to purchase 10 per cent of the project in equity shares after the pipeline is completed.
+Two years later, TC Energy inked an agreement with 16 of 20 First Nations along the route for the option to purchase 10 per cent of the project in equity shares — a process that’s scheduled to get underway in September 2025.

 Backpacks full of chemical herbicides or goats and wildflowers?
 As TC Energy prepares its plans...